The character sheet for Joseph Heller's novel Catch-22 and its adaptations.

 - Blue-and-Orange Morality: Operates on this; the only reason he is not one of the novel's more reprehensible characters is because he views things less in terms of "good vs. bad" than "profitable vs. unprofitable"

-- Catchphrase: Has two:
+- Catchphrase: Has three:

 - "What's good for M&M Enterprises is good for the country!"